tadasant/where-in-the-world/README.md

 Grand prize winning submission at the [freeCodeCamp/Netlify JAMstack Hackathon 2018](https://hackathon.freecodecamp.org/) by team Where In The World ([Jeff Appareti](https://github.com/jappareti), [Tyler Vick](https://github.com/tjvick), [Gabe Greenfield](https://github.com/gaberoo322), and [Tadas Antanavicius](https://github.com/tadasant)).

+**We've made changes to the project since the hackathon**.
+View the original submission on the [`original-hackathon-submission`](https://github.com/tadasant/where-in-the-world/tree/original-hackathon-submission) branch

+# Overview

 [Where in the World](https://witworld.live) is a real-time game show application built on the [JAMstack](https://jamstack.org/).
 Its mission is two-pronged:

 1) Show off the power of JAMstack